MicrochipTech/fpga-hls-libraries/README.md

 - Next, update any existing designs that use the libraries to include the path where the libraries have been cloned.
 This can be done by adding `USER_CXX_FLAG+=-I/path/to/cloned/library` to your Makefile.

+- If you would like to use the vision library, please make sure to setup the pre-compiled libraries first as described [here](vision/precompiled_sw_libraries).
+   - These libraries are also included with the 2024.1 release of SmartHLS, under `<PATH TO SMARTHLS INSTALLATION>/SmartHLS/smarthls-library/external/vision/precompiled_sw_libraries`.